CHC43415 Certificate IV in Leisure and Health

 - CHCLEG001 Work legally and ethically

-Simply complete the online enrolment form.
+Simply complete the enrolment form below.
 We will get back to you promptly to advise the outcome of your application or if we require more information from you.

-Your enrolment should take around 10 to 15 minutes to complete.
+Your online enrolment should take around 10 to 15 minutes to complete.

 Information you’ll need: